AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/mobile streaming quickstart.md

 ## Implement the audience's client for mobile streaming

-This section shows how to implement the following functions on the audience's client:
+This section shows how to implement the following functions on an audience member's client:

-1. Users join a channel as an audience member and watch the live stream.
+- Users join a channel as an audience member and watch the live stream.

-2. Users join a channel as an audience member and become a co-host during the live streaming.
+- Users join a channel as an audience member and become a cohost during the live streaming.

 ### Create the UI

-To create the UI for the audience's client, Agora recommends adding the following UI elements：
+To create the UI for an audience member's client, Agora recommends adding the following UI elements：

 - The video view.
 - A button to switch the CDN route to watch live streaming.
-- A button to start co-hosting.
+- A button to start cohosting.

 You can also see the `fragment_cdn_audience.xml` file in the sample project for reference.